yrom1/ty/README.md

 # py
-Mypy, Black, isort, Python, all in one `py` command.
+`py` lets you run Mypy, isort, Black, and Python, all in one command.

 # Usage